taozang62/Bookworm-CS411-Project/README.md

 This is for CS 411 summer final project demo.

 Author:
-Hongshuo Zhang, Yuantao Lu, Zhiyuan Xiao, Tao Zang University of Illinois at Urbana-Chamapign
+Hongshuo Zhang, Yuantao Lu, Zhiyuan Xiao, Tao Zang, University of Illinois at Urbana-Chamapign